-This document gives the rationale used by the Integration Panel (IP) in defining the MSR, and also gives guidance to the Generation Panels (GPs) on how to use the MSR in generating proposed LGRs.
+The repertoire covers scripts that are in widespread, everyday common use and thus essential for mnemonic labels for TLDs.
+Within each script, only code points supported by IDNA 2008 and appropriate for the Root Zone are selected.
+In particular, included code points are in widespread, everyday common use for each script, as opposed to code points only used in historic documents, or other specialized or limited uses.
+This document gives the detailed rationale used by the Integration Panel (IP) in defining the MSR, and also gives guidance to the Generation Panels (GPs) on how to use the MSR in generating proposed LGRs.

-The reader of this document is assumed to be familiar with the [Procedure]1, particularly the parts that describe the role of the IP and the tasks and expectations on the GPs.
+The reader of this document is assumed to be familiar with the [Procedure], particularly the parts that describe the role of the IP and the tasks and expectations on the GPs.
 Relevant parts of the [Procedure] are repeated in this document, but the [Procedure] as a whole is the formal framework on which the MSR is based.

-This document is part of the fourth version of the MSR (MSR-4), which supersedes the all previous versions of the Maximal Starting Repertoire and extends the repertoire of [MSR-3] by adding three code points to the Latin script and twelve code points to the Myanmar script.
-MSR-4 makes no updates to the repertoire of the other 27 scripts already found in MSR-3.
-The detail changes in repertoire from MSR-3 are documented below in Section 8.
-The full content of MSR-4 is specified in a set of files as described in the next section.
+This document is part of the fifth version of the MSR (MSR-5), which supersedes the all previous versions of the Maximal Starting Repertoire and extends the repertoire of [MSR-4] by adding once code point each to the Latin and Devanagari scripts and 2 code points to the Arabic script.
+MSR-5 makes no updates to the repertoire of any of the other scripts already found in MSR-4.
+The detail changes in repertoire from MSR-4 are documented below in Section 8.
+The full content of MSR-5 is specified in a set of files as described in the next section.

-2 Maximal Starting Repertoire (MSR-4)
+2 Maximal Starting Repertoire (MSR-5)

-Files 2.1
+2.1 Files